 The Snowy Hydro Project was developed by the Australian government to help relieve the effects of the droughts that regularly impact the country as well as to help generate electricity for NSW and Victoria.

-Fun Fact: The original settlement of Jindabyne lies at the bottom of what is now Lake Jindabyne, with the entire township being moved to its current location on the edge of the lake.
-You’ll also drive over one of the key dams as you make your way into Jindabyne along Kosciuszko Road.
+Fun Fact: The original settlement of Jindabyne actually lies at the bottom of what is now Lake Jindabyne, with the entire township being moved to its current location on the edge of the lake.
+You’ll also drive over one of the key dams that were built as part of the Snowy Hydro Project as you make your way into Jindabyne along Kosciuszko Road.

-It also diverted water into the Murray and Murrumbidgee Rivers which feed all the way through Victoria and South Australia.
+The Snowy Hydro Project also diverted water into the Murray and Murrumbidgee Rivers which feed all the way through framing lands of Victoria and South Australia.

 The Snowy Hydro Project is an intriguing part of modern Australian history, impacting not only the Snowy Mountains a large number of sectors in Australia and is well worth discovering more about while you are visiting the area.